Life before Girton

 I am currently involved in the basketball-curricular program, as the team coach of the Girton Moonstones.
 Working with the team, getting to know them and watching them developing their skills in this role, has been a particular highlight for me.

 Outside of work, I enjoy living a healthy and active lifestyle.
 I still play football and thoroughly enjoy the experience.
 I have previously played in many completive competitions in a wide variety of different sports including basketball, tennis, cricket, volleyball and squash.

-I love spending time at home playing with my two young boys and always look forward to family holidays, as well as catch ups with close friends.
+I love spending time at home playing with my three young boys and always look forward to family holidays, as well as catch ups with close friends.